digiscot/digiscot-website/pages/milo-training-videos.md

 ##### How to create an Event in Milo 2

-A video showing how the new event feature work in Milo 2.
+A video showing how the new event feature works in Milo 2.

 <iframe width="280" height="158" src="https://www.youtube.com/embed/as-VwzSL3Is" frameborder="0" allowfullscreen></iframe>